KRFOSS/kali-docs/installation/dual-boot-kali-with-windows/index.md

 - - -

-2. You can carry on following the [single boot Kali Linux install guide](/docs/installation/hard-disk-install/), expect you will not have the option to select [desktop environment](/docs/general-use/switching-desktop-environments/) or [metapackages](/docs/general-use/metapackages/) as you are using the live image.
+2. You can carry on following the [single boot Kali Linux install guide](/docs/installation/hard-disk-install/), except you will not have the option to select [desktop environment](/docs/general-use/switching-desktop-environments/) or [metapackages](/docs/general-use/metapackages/) as you are using the live image.
 Once the installation is done, **reboot**.

 You should be greeted with a **GRUB boot menu**, which will allow you to boot either into Kali Linux or Windows.